Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A depleted display of files and folders in the Redhill store prior to modernisation

 During the 1990s supermarkets and discounters started to encroach into some of Woolworths' key markets.
-To accelerate their growth they targetted the Buyers and experienced Store Managers from the High Street chain.
+They poached Buyers and experienced Store Managers.
 This damaged some basic disciplines, and prompted an initiative in 2000 to restore standards and improve display.

 In parallel Kingfisher launched a series of initiatives to update the Woolworths formula, including a new out-of-town chain, Big W. This gave space for the stationery range to be extended and prompted a reappraisal of the range.

-The review highlighted that the UK had seen major lifestyle changes.
+The review highlighted lifestyle changes.
 Fewer people wrote letters or used a fountain pen, but many more homes had computers, colour printers and even fully-fledged offices which people worked from.
 New lines like A4 paper and printer cartridges were added to the range.

-The new man believed that the High Street chain needed to differentiate itself from the competition, targeting a specific group of shoppers and serving them well.
-He named the new strategy 'Kids and Celebrations' and aimed to provide the store of choice for mums and their young families.
+Trevor Bish-Jones argued that the chain needed to differentiate itself from competitors, targeting a specific group of shoppers and serving them well.
+He named the new strategy 'Kids and Celebrations'.
+He wanted Woolworths to become the store of choice for mums and their young families.

 The extended range of stationery in an out of town '20/20' store in 2003

-But the strategy to increase 'basis margin points' left the door open for discounters and pound shops to undercut the chain on some of the basics.
+But the strategy to increase 'basis margin points' left the door open for discounters and pound shops to undercut Woolworths on basic bread-and-butter lines.
 It also made it hard for the Buying Team to respond to aggressive price competition from the supermarkets, particularly at Back to School time.

 Upscale displays of small office, home office stationery in an out-of-town Woolworths store